SlimaineB/slimaineb.github.io/pages/usefull_tools/index.md

 - **htop** – Interactive process viewer.
 - **glances** – All-in-one system monitoring tool.
 - **dstat** – Real-time system resource statistics.

+## Python Package Manager
+- **pip** – the standard installer for Python packages inside your current environment.
+- **pipx** –  Installs and runs Python CLI tools globally, each in its own isolated virtual environment.
+- **pdm** – PDM is a modern Python package and dependency manager supporting the latest PEP standards.
+But it is more than a package manager.
+It boosts your development workflow in various aspects.
+[Doc](https://pdm-project.org/en/latest/)
+- **uv** – An extremely fast Python package and project manager, written in Rust.
+[Doc](https://docs.astral.sh/uv/)

 ---
 ✨ These tools are lightweight, easy to install, and help speed up daily workflows.